Henry Fonda: Entering Hollywood

-Fonda got his first break in films when he was hired in 1935 as Janet Gaynor's leading man in 20th Century Fox's screen adaptation of The Farmer Takes a Wife; he reprised his role from the Broadway production of the same name, which had gained him recognition.
+Fonda's first break in films when he was hired in 1935 as Janet Gaynor's leading man in 20th Century Fox's screen adaptation of The Farmer Takes a Wife; he reprised his role from the Broadway production of the same name, which had gained him recognition.
 Suddenly, Fonda was making $3,000 a week and dining with Hollywood stars such as Carole Lombard.
 Stewart soon followed him to Hollywood, and they roomed together again, in lodgings next door to Greta Garbo.
 In 1935 Fonda starred in the RKO film I Dream Too Much with the opera star Lily Pons.
 The New York Times announced him as "Henry Fonda, the most likable of the new crop of romantic juveniles."

 Fonda's film career blossomed as he costarred with Sylvia Sidney and Fred MacMurray in The Trail of the Lonesome Pine (1936), the first Technicolor movie filmed outdoors.

 Fonda starred with ex-wife Margaret Sullavan in The Moon's Our Home, and a short rekindling of their relationship led to a brief but temporary consideration of remarriage.
 Fonda got the nod for the lead role in You Only Live Once (1937), also costarring Sidney, and directed by Fritz Lang.
 He starred opposite Bette Davis, who had chosen him, in the film Jezebel (1938).
 This was followed by the title role in Young Mr. Lincoln (1939), his first collaboration with director John Ford, and that year he played Frank James in Jesse James (1939) starring Tyrone Power and Nancy Kelly.
 Another 1939 film was Drums Along the Mohawk, also directed by Ford.